palak003/natwest/README.md

 ---

 ## Overview
 This project is a CSV processing application built using Spring Boot.
-It processes CSV files containing student data, checks their eligibility based on predefined criteria, and stores the results in a database.
-The application utilizes microservices architecture, multithreading, and Swagger for documentation.
+It processes CSV files containing student data, checks their eligibility fetched from cache, and stores the results in a database.
+The application utilizes microservices architecture,and Swagger for documentation.To boost speed of application batch processing and multithreading has been implemented.
+Microservices communication has been managed using open-feign client.

 ## Features
 - **CSV Processing:** Upload CSV files containing student data for processing.
-- **Eligibility Check:** Check eligibility of students based on predefined criteria such as marks in specific subjects.
+- **Eligibility Check:** Check eligibility of students based on predefined criteria such as marks in specific subjects, and can be managed dynamically.
 - **Database Storage:** Store the processed data in a database.
 - **Multithreading:** Process multiple CSV files simultaneously using multithreading for improved performance.
 - **Swagger Documentation:** Explore and test the APIs using Swagger UI.